gloomicious/gloomicious-photography/src/pages/journal.md

 path: /journal
 pageTitle: Journal
 showPageImage: "false"
-date: 2020-12-24T14:27:53.366Z
+date: 2021-02-03T09:14:14.820Z
 section:
-  - type: title-text
+  - type: 1-column
+    size: narrow
     title: Journal
     alignment: center
-    text: >-
+    content: >-
       *"It's not about the destination, it's about the journey."*

       Every life, every journey is unique and source for experiences, moments and stories.
 This journal is a place to record some of mine, to save them for a later time and to be helpful, inspiring or even entertaining for others to read.
 I share stories behind photos, tips, insights, personal development and my life - so to say thoughts that come up in my head.

-      Enjoy the read and feel free to [share your thoughts](/contact) with me if you like to!
+      Enjoy the read and feel free to [share your thoughts](/contact) with me if you'd like to!
+  - type: 1-column
     size: narrow
-  - type: page-list
     pageList: blog-pages
-    size: narrow
+    alignment: left
 ---